lilellia/stlrcore/README.md

-# stlr
+# stlr-core

 ## Overview

-`stlr` is a toolkit designed as a wrapper to [`whisper-timestamped`](https://github.com/linto-ai/whisper-timestamped) and [`stable-whisper`](https://github.com/jianfch/stable-ts) which aims to provide a more convenient interface between them.
+`stlrcore` is a toolkit designed as a wrapper to [`whisper-timestamped`](https://github.com/linto-ai/whisper-timestamped) and [`stable-whisper`](https://github.com/jianfch/stable-ts) which aims to provide a more convenient interface between them.
 It serves as the foundation for `stlr-apps` (a suite of tools for automatic subtitle generation, etc.)

 ## Installation